code-IM-perfect/awesomewm-config/README.md

 ## Credits

-[This config](https://github.com/suconakh/awesome-awesome-rc) was used as a base.
+I used [this config]((https://github.com/suconakh/awesome-awesome-rc)) as a reference to split my config into multiple files